BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 Location: Asiat Park, Vilvoorde

-Usual Period: May
+Typical Period: May

 Horst is not a mainstream festival.
-It's a more artistic, more exploratory experience, more connected to underground club culture.
+It's a more artistic, exploratory experience, more connected to underground club culture.
 You can find techno, house, breaks, bass music, ambient, experimental live acts, and hybrid sounds that are difficult to classify.

 Why go?

-• For an experience combining electronic music, art, and architecture.
+- For an experience combining electronic music, art, and architecture.

-• For the industrial setting of Asiat Park.
+- For the industrial setting of Asiat Park.

-• To discover another facet of the Belgian electronic scene.
+- To discover another facet of the Belgian electronic scene.

 9. Rave Rebels — Brussels